MirSabreena20/E-commerce-website/README.md

 # E-commerce-website
-an E-commerce website developed with the help of HTML,CSS and JavaScript
+this ia an E-commerce website developed with the help of HTML,CSS and JavaScript